ministryofjustice/laa-claim-for-payment-frontend/README.md

 ## Quick Start Guide

 There is a lot of valuable detail in this README that all developers on the team should take time to digest thoroughly.
-However, this section comprises a one-stop shop TL:DR of key points to get up and running as fast as possible.
+However, this section comprises a high level summary of key points to get up and running as fast as possible.

 1. **Setting up the project:**